 Although finding yourself in such a problematic situation is highly unlikely (at least for now), and The Martian may not be entirely scientifically correct, there is much to learn about positive problem-solving skills from Watney’s advice.

 What is Positive Problem-Solving?

 Positive problem solving involves dealing with problems while remaining composed and optimistic.
+And, if you are in a leadership role, you recognize the value of problem-solving skills.
 Acquiring positive problem-solving skills is possible when you start by shifting your focus from the actual problem to the possible solution that will help you achieve desired results.

 Positive problem-solving may sound like an oxymoron, especially because, by definition, a problem is a matter that causes trouble.
 Despite all that has been written and said about problems as opportunities, the truth remains that they are unpleasant to deal with, particularly in the workplace.
 For instance, how many times have you seen teams celebrate failures and employers rejoice for not meeting business goals?

 While this is unusual, positive problem-solving is quite possible — by shifting the focus from the problem to the solution, following these 7 practical steps for positive problem-solving:

 - Expect the Unexpected